 How Do You Make Stairs Safer For Seniors?

-There are 4 main things that you can do to make stairs easier for the elderly.
+There are 5 main home modifications that you can do to make stairs easier for older people.

-- Handrails – It seems logical that stairs would have handrails but this is not necessarily always the case.
+2. Handrails – It seems logical that stairs would have handrails but this is not necessarily always the case.
 So, if your stairway happens to have no handrails, please install them for the safety of your senior loved one.
-Also, handrails on both sides of the stairs would be optimal if you can possibly do it.
+Also, a sturdy handrail on both sides of the stairs would be optimal if you can possibly do it.

-- Lighting – If your parent is aging in place, it’s most likely that they are living in an older home.
-It’s very common for stairways in these homes to have little to no lighting.
+3. Adequate Lighting – If your parent is aging in place, it’s most likely that they are living in an older home.
+It’s very common for stairways in these homes to little to no light source on a flight of stairs.
 There are many different types of lighting you could add to your staircase, it just depends on how much you can spend.